verlok/vanilla-lazyload/README.md

 ## Tested on real browsers

-Legacy browsers support is from IE 9 up.
 This script is tested in every browser before every release using [BrowserStack](http://browserstack.com/) live, thanks to the BrowserStack Open Source initiative.

 <a href="http://browserstack.com/"><img alt="BrowserStack Logo" src="./img/browserstack-logo-600x315.png"  width="300" height="158"/></a>